 That future is already happening as Howard University begins its fall term and Ngata and O’Neal begin their fellowships with Amgen and researchers are already lining up to work with the next group in 2022.

-Melissa Thomas, a principle scientist in Biologics at Amgen who will mentor a Howard University student next year, said the far-reaching goals of this program will help science – but will also go beyond science as well.
+Melissa Thomas, a principal scientist in Biologics at Amgen who will mentor a Howard University student next year, said the far-reaching goals of this program will help science – but will also go beyond science as well.

 She said seeing people in labs and doing research that don’t look homogenous makes it more tangible to young people who can see themselves in those careers.